Germany won’t keep Poland from sending Leopard 2 tanks to Ukraine

 Source: Annalena Baerbock, German Foreign Minister, on Sunday in an interview with French television LCI, reports DW and LCI journalist Darius Rochebin on Twitter

 L’Allemagne franchit un seuil inédit sur @LCI par la voix de la ministre A.Baerbock.
-Elle «ne s’opposerait pas» si la Pologne envoie les Léopards.— Darius Rochebin (@DariusRochebin) January 22, 2023
+Elle «ne s’opposerait pas» si la Pologne envoie les Léopards.

 -J'ai bien entendu, vous avez dit, si les Polonais l'envoient, vous ne vous y opposeriez pas?

--A.Baerbock: Vous m'avez bien compris. pic.twitter.com/HGykBGhocL
+-A.Baerbock: Vous m'avez bien compris. pic.twitter.com/HGykBGhocLAdvertisement:

 Details: When asked what would happen if Poland sent its Leopard 2 tanks without German approval, Baerbock said: "We will not stand in the way.
 For the moment the question has not been asked, but if we were asked we would not stand in the way."